rab-bangtanstan/Guvi-Projects-Solutions/README.md

 13. Taking Screenshots using pyscreenshot in Python
 14. Convert emoji into text in Python
 15. Find Prime number or not
-16.Get the student name and marks, print the total of marks
+16. Get the student name and marks, print the total of marks
 17. Find even and odd numbers from a list, and store them separately in a new list
-18. .
-Append a data to the file
+18. Append a data to the file